rafalmas/gript/README.md

 The project includes a sample application to make it possible to test the build setup.
 The local sample application exemplifies the needed structure for applications supported by the npm package "gulp-angular-sass-appbuilder".
 The sample application resides in the `app` folder.
+The`index.html` in the `app` folder is especially important - it contains markers where generated files will be included.

 ##Features